-To prevent misunderstandings with tenants, your lease or rental agreement includes a detailed clause as to who’s responsible for various utilities, including:
+To prevent misunderstandings between landlords and tenants, a lease or rental agreement should include a detailed clause that makes it clear who is responsible for paying for utility services.

 Ideally, there should be separate gas and electric meters for each rental unit.
 If that's not the case, or if a tenant's meter measures gas or electricity used in areas outside of the tenant's rental units (such as a water heater that serves several apartments or lighting in a common area), you should disclose this in your lease or rental agreement.
-This type of law is required by law in some states.
+Some states require this type of disclosure.
 For example, state law in California requires landlords to notify all prospective tenants, before they move in, if their gas or electric meter serves any area outside of their dwelling.
-(CC § 1940.9.)
-See your state disclosure laws for details, available in the Nolo articles, Required Landlord Disclosure Laws by State.
+(Cal.
+Civ.
+Code § 1940.9 (2021).)

 The best solution is to put in a separate meter for areas served outside a tenant's rental unit.
 If you don't do that, you should pay for utilities for the tenant's meter yourself by placing that utility in your name.

 Because utility payments can add hundreds of dollars per month to the tenant's budget, whether or not certain utilities are included with the rent is vitally important to most tenants.
 To avoid ambiguity and to weed out potential applicants who cannot afford the base rent plus the cost of utilities, landlords should note what's included (and what's not) in any advertisements for the rental.

 Ultimately, because there are no rules saying, for example, that landlords must pay for water and tenants must pay for Internet, landlords and tenants are free to negotiate the matter.